These brands you think are eco friendly – but aren’t – may actually surprise you!

 Founded way back in 1976 by Anita Roddick, The Body Shop was one of the first companies to decry animal testing and to use Fair Trade, natural ingredients in some of their products.
 The Body Shop also champions various social causes and supports developing communities by their purchasing hemp, Shea butter and other locally harvested products.
 But the good news pretty much ends there.

-What’s worse, most of their goods come in plastic tubs or containers, and most scarily of all, they irradiate certain products to kill microbes; obviously, radiation is generated from dangerous non-renewable uranium, which cannot be disposed of safely.
+What’s worse, most of their goods come in plastic tubs or containers.
+And most scarily of all, they actually irradiate certain products to kill microbes!
+Obviously, radiation is generated from dangerous non-renewable uranium, which cannot be disposed of safely.
 Yipes!

 3. Vivienne Westwood